Savory Slow Cooker Brisket – Simple Brisket Recipe with Onion, Garlic and Spices Made in the Crock Pot. Easy, Tender, Delicious. Kosher for Passover

 - Rinse the brisket and pat dry.
-Rub both sides of the meat with black pepper and salt (if you're salt sensitive, skip the salt here -- there will be plenty in the sauce after cooking).
+Sprinkle both sides of the meat lightly with black pepper and salt (if you're salt sensitive, skip the salt here -- there will be plenty in the sauce after cooking).

 - Note about this next step-- if you're in a hurry you don't need to brown the brisket before placing it in the slow cooker, just mix the spices with the water and pour over the brisket in the slow cooker.
 However, if you do have time to brown it first the flavor will be much better!
 Drizzle 2 tbsp of olive oil into the pan and heat a large skillet over high heat until it just begins to smoke.

 - Brown the brisket on both sides—it will take a few minutes per side.
 A large brisket may overlap the edges of the skillet; you can brown it in stages, letting half the brisket overlap the edge, then adjusting it to brown the other half.
 Make sure you get some nice dark brown bits on there, it really adds to the flavor.